Creepybits/ComfyUI-FirstOrderMM/README.md

 Note: This repository is copied from: https://github.com/FuouM/ComfyUI-FirstOrderMM

-The reson I didn't just fork it is because I found a lot of information needed to install this in various places, and it was both confusin and harrd to find all bits and pieces.
+The reson I didn't just fork it is because I found a lot of information needed to install this in various places, and it was both confusing and hard to find all bits and pieces.
 I figure I'll make it easier by keeping everything at one place.

 Below is the workflow with the settings that worked the best for me.